simply-savory/simply-savory.github.io/index.md

 <h1 id="overview">Overview</h1>
 Simply Savory is a web application that provides a centralized site for UH Manoa students to learn and share affordable recipes that can be prepared with minimal kitchen facilities (both on and off campus) to suit local taste sensibilities.
 Users will be able to browse posted recipes, search and filter by specific ingredients, and save recipes to their personal "cookbook".
 Recipes will have additional information that is useful for students on a budget, such as price per serving, and ingredient sales at nearby supermarkets.

+To begin testing the site, feel free to make your own account or log in to the test account: john@foo.com password:changeme

 <h1 id="user-guide">User-Guide</h1>